Alia Farid

 The Lise Wilhelmsen Art Award Exhibition

-Alia Farid is the third recipient of The Lise Wilhelmsen Art Award.
+Alia Farid – the third recipient of The Lise Wilhelmsen Art Award – is presented in a major solo exhibition.
 The Kuwaiti-Puerto Rican artist works with a variety of different media, including textiles, film and sculpture.

 Alia Farid's complex work mediates between the past and the present and, in a poetic processing, draws out omitted histories that push against standard narratives.
 She explores questions of conflict and control and how power and violence are inflicted on nature and people.